astronomer/astro-docs/cloud/03_deploy/03_configure-deployment.md

 ---
 title: "Configure an Airflow Deployment on Astronomer"
 navTitle: "Configure a Deployment"
-description: "How to set resources and configure an Airflow Deployment on Astronomer."
+description: "How to configure your Airflow Deployment's Resources on Astronomer."
 ---

 Once you've created your deployment, you can configure it for the use case at hand.